Dick Durbin: Rod Blagojevich

 Shortly after Governor Rod Blagojevich's arrest on federal corruption charges on December 9, 2008, Durbin called for the Illinois legislature to quickly pass legislation for a special election to fill then-President-elect Barack Obama's vacant Senate seat.
 He stated that no United States Senate appointment of Blagojevich's could produce a credible replacement.

 Durbin and Senate Majority Leader Harry Reid led all 50 members of the Senate Democratic Caucus in writing Blagojevich to urge him to resign and not name a successor to Obama following Blagojevich's arrest.

 Transportation

 Durbin has been a major proponent of expanded Amtrak funding and support.

 Election finance

 Durbin reintroduced the Fair Elections Now Act during the 112th Congress.
 The bill would provide public funds to candidates who do not take political donations larger than $100 from any donor.

 Foreign and military policy

 China

-In April 2017, Durbin was one of eight Democratic senators to sign a letter to President Trump noting government-subsidized Chinese steel had been placed into the American market in recent years below cost and had hurt the domestic steel industry and the iron ore industry that fed it, calling on Trump to raise the steel issue with President of the People's Republic of China Xi Jinping in his meeting with him.
+In April 2017, Durbin was among eight Democratic senators to sign a letter to President Trump noting government-subsidized Chinese steel had been placed into the American market in recent years below cost and had hurt the domestic steel industry and the iron ore industry that fed it, calling on President Trump to raise the steel issue with General Secretary of the Chinese Communist Party Xi Jinping in his meeting with him.